RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 Cover at minimum:
 - Simple HTO with properties only
-- HTO with links (mandatory, optional, templated)
+- HTO with links (mandatory, optional)
 - HTO with actions (parameterless, with parameters, file upload, with CanExecute)
 - HTO with embedded entities (single, collection)
 - Nested/complex property types